-Waiters and waitresses at food establishments carry out a function that is very familiar to most of us.
-Servers help patrons to understand menu choices and make recommendations about selections based on the preferences of their patrons.
+Waiters at food establishments carry out a function that is familiar to most of us.
+Servers help patrons understand menu choices and make recommendations about selections based on the preferences of their patrons.

-A good waitress will positively engage patrons and set a pleasant tone for their meal.
-Servers should inspect the food presented by cooks prior to delivering it to the table to make sure that the order is complete and cooked to specifications.
+A good waiter will positively engage patrons and set a pleasant tone for their meal.
+Servers should inspect the food presented by cooks before delivering it to the table to make sure that the order is complete and cooked to specifications.